• Skip to primary navigation

 John Berger, To the Wedding

 One hundred years ago, in the slums of Piraeus and Athens, two distinct musical styles began to merge: the rembetika music of the outcasts and outlaws of mainland Greece and the smyrneika of the Christian refugees from Asia Minor.
 When this music was experiencing its rebirth, I wanted to do my small bit in helping it along, so I put together this overview in the mid-1990s.
 The site has lain dormant for more than a few years now, but I think it’s worth resurrecting.
 I hope you’ll read ahead and learn a bit about the history of rembetika, its instruments and musicians, enjoy some listening suggestions, and take advantage of links to other related sites.
-May you enjoy browsing through these pages as much as I enjoyed putting them together!
+I hope you enjoy browsing through these pages as much as I enjoyed putting them together!

-© 1996 –2025 LH Kritikos.
+© 1996 –2026 LH Kritikou.
 All Rights Reserved.